 During the Fugro Pelagos mapping missions, an Applanix POS-MV (Position and Orientation System for Marine Vessels) was used to accurately position the vessels during data collection, and it also accounted for vessel motion such as heave, pitch, and roll, with navigational input from GPS receivers.
 Smoothed Best Estimated Trajectory (SBET) files were postprocessed from logged POS-MV files.
 Sound-velocity profiles were collected with an Applied Microsystems (AM) SVPlus sound velocimeter.
 Soundings were corrected for vessel motion using the Applanix POS-MV data, for variations in water-column sound velocity using the AM SVPlus data, and for variations in water height (tides) and heave using the postprocessed SBET data (California State University, Monterey Bay, Seafloor Mapping Lab, 2016).
 The Reson backscatter data were postprocessed using Geocoder software.
 The backscatter intensities were radiometrically corrected (including despeckling and angle-varying gain adjustments), and the position of each acoustic sample was geometrically corrected for slant range on a line-by-line basis.
 After the lines were corrected, they were mosaicked into 0.5-m resolution images (California State University, Monterey Bay, Seafloor Mapping Lab, 2016).
-The mosaics were then exported as georeferenced TIFF images, imported into a GIS, and converted to GRIDs at 2-m resolution.
+The mosaics were then exported as georeferenced TIFF images, imported into a geographic information system (GIS), and converted to GRIDs at 2-m resolution.

 Nearshore bathymetric-lidar data and acoustic-bathymetric data from within California's State Waters were merged together as part of the 2013 National Oceanic and Atmospheric Administration (NOAA) Coastal California TopoBathy Merge Project (National Oceanic and Atmospheric Administration, 2013).
-Merged bathymetry data from within the Offshore of Gaviota map area were downloaded from this dataset and resampled to 2-m spatial resolution, then the reprocessed 2007 USGS bathymetry data was incorporated into the downloaded data.
-An illumination having an azimuth of 300° and from 45° above the horizon was then applied to the new bathymetric surface to create the shaded-relief imagery (sheets 1, 2).
-In addition, a "rainbow" color ramp was applied to the bathymetry data for sheet 1, using reds to represent shallower depths, and blueish greens (and in deeper submarine canyons, purples) to represent greater depths.
+Merged bathymetry data from within the Offshore of Point Conception map area were downloaded from this dataset and resampled to 2-m spatial resolution.
+An illumination having an azimuth of 300° and from 45° above the horizon was then applied to the bathymetric surface to create the shaded-relief imagery (sheets 1, 2).
+In addition, a modified "rainbow" color ramp was applied to the bathymetry data for sheet 1, using reds to represent shallower depths, and greens to represent greater depths (note that the Offshore of Point Conception map area requires only the shallower part of the full-rainbow color ramp used on some of the other maps in the California State Waters Map Series; see, for example, Kvitek and others, 2012).
 This colored bathymetry surface was draped over the shaded-relief imagery at 60-percent transparency to create a colored shaded-relief map (sheet 1).
 Note that the ripple patterns and parallel lines that are apparent within the map area are data-collection and -processing artifacts.
 These various artifacts are made obvious by the hillshading process.